Diskless Remote Boot in Linux: Features

-How it works
+Inner workings

 The client computer is set to boot from the network card using PXE or Etherboot.
 The client requests an IP address, and tftp image to boot from, both are provided by the DRBL server.
 The client boots the initial RAM disk provided by the DRBL server via tftp, and proceeds to mount an nfs share (also provided by the DRBL server) as its root (/) partition.
 From there, the client boots either the linux distribution on which the DRBL server is installed, Clonezilla, or an installer for various Linux distributions, depending on how that particular client was configured on the DRBL server.

 All system resources reside on the local machine except storage, which resides on the DRBL server.

-Keys to a successful diskless node environment with DRBL
+System recommendations

 The main bottleneck in a DRBL installation is between the storage on the DRBL server, and the client workstation.
 Fast storage on the server (RAID), and a fast network (Gigabit Ethernet), are ideal in this type of environment.